pocketfood/Fontpkg-PxPlus_IBM_VGA8/README.md

 # Fontpkg-PxPlus_IBM_VGA8 For AUR
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

+A monospace system font in the styles of regular, italic and underline.

 https://aur.archlinux.org/packages/pxplus-ibm-vga8/

 Install it via yaourt